NWSEO National President

 In 2004, he was hired as an electronic technician in support of the GOES satellite system for NESDIS.

 He has served as a Steward, Vice Chairperson and Regional Chairperson for the NESDIS Region.

 Hugh was previously involved in helping Animal Rescue Groups with a focus of Trap Neuter and Return of Feral cats.

 Mitch MacDonald, NWSEO Vice President of the NOAA'S Attorneys' Guild, has been a member of NWSEO for 18 of his twenty year employment with the National Weather Service.
 He is a strong supporter of our professional organization because of the great service and benefits NWSEO provides.

 In his free time, Mitch coaches youth soccer.
-He also serves as Chairman of the Board of Partners In Development, Inc., a non-profit organization that partners with local community members in impoverished areas of Haiti and Guatemala.
+He also serves as Chairman of the Board of Partners In Development, Inc., a non-profit organization that partners with local community members in Glendora, MS, and impoverished areas of Haiti and Guatemala.
 They provide emergency relief, education, micro-lending, homes, and medical care.